 Land Use Map & Designations

+The land use designations identified through the Sustainable Growth Management Plan and the 2019 Tesuque Community Plan are identified on the land use map and provide a general framework and guidance for future land use decisions.

 The map and designations delineate areas based on topography, existing lot sizes and patterns, compatible land uses, and appropriate locations for commercial and mixed-use development.
 General uses, densities, and development standards are described.
-Development types, such as family compounds, secondary dwelling units and clustered developments are identified for some of the designations with the anticipation that development standards will be drafted as part of the ordinance.
+Development types, such as family compounds, accessory dwelling units and clustered developments are identified for some of the designations with the anticipation that development standards will be drafted as part of the ordinance.